Electrical & Electronics — European Union (EU)

 Certification Introduction

-CE certification is the core mandatory market access requirement for electronic and electrical products entering the EU market, covering the entire European Economic Area (EEA).
-After Brexit, England, Scotland and Wales currently recognize CE marks indefinitely, and UKCA certification is also an optional alternative, while special rules apply to Northern Ireland.
-CE certification is a conformity certificate proving that products meet the EU's basic requirements for safety, health and environmental protection, and is a necessary prerequisite for the free circulation of electronic and electrical products in the EU.
-Germany's GS certification is a voluntary certification for the high-end market, which can improve consumer trust in products.
+The core mandatory access requirement for electronic and electrical products entering the EU market is CE certification, which covers the entire European Economic Area (EEA).
+After Brexit, England, Scotland and Wales currently recognize the CE mark indefinitely, and UKCA certification is also an optional alternative, with special rules applicable to Northern Ireland.
+CE certification is a conformity certificate proving that products meet the EU's basic requirements for safety, health and environmental protection, and is an essential prerequisite for the free circulation of electronic and electrical products in the EU.
+German GS certification is a voluntary certification for the high-end market, which can enhance consumer trust in products.

 Laws and Regulations